 So does that mean you should abandon the idea of a company intranet?
 The quick answer is not exactly.
 Replace ‘intranet’ with ‘employee engagement app’ and you’ll have found what can become the backbone of your internal communications plan.
 What you should be looking for is an employee app that can reach employees in the field, doesn’t require stopping the flow of work to use, and can be integrated seamlessly with other apps so employees only have to log into a single portal to stay up to date and stay connected.

-Whatever internal communications tool or tools you choose should also allow users to create personalized feeds that empower collaboration - not just within teams, but also across departments.
+The internal communications app - or any other tools you choose should also allow users to create personalized feeds that empower collaboration - not just within teams, but also across departments.
 Basically, you should commit to using only productivity tools that actually make workers more productive.

 If you want your employees to use your employee app, you have to show them the way (and not just by sending around a dry how-to email).
-First, make sure all of the relevant information for the upcoming year - from your 2019 goals to your project roadmaps - can be found in it.
-When people ask questions about anything related to the coming year, direct them to the app.
+First, make sure all of the relevant information for the upcoming year - from your 2020 goals to your project road maps - can be found in it.
+When people ask questions about anything related to the coming year, direct them to your new internal communications app.

 Next, make sure you’re spending time on the app.
 If you’re not using it, your employees probably aren’t either!
 Monitor activity, and make sure you’re sharing, giving feedback, commenting, and answering questions.
 Your employees will quickly realize how responsive you are in that forum and they’ll be inspired to tap into the full potential of the app.
 Remember, employee engagement begins with communication!